Volodymyr Omelyan: Postal services

 Ukrposhta is on a path to corporate viability.
 Corporatization has been complete.
-The wages of employees are gradually increasing and an investment program, for which 750 million UAH was allocated in 2017, is being implemented.
+The wages of employees are gradually increasing and an investment program, for which ₴750 million was allocated in 2017, is being implemented.
 Over a two-year period, the Ukrposhta has purchased over 500 new cars and 8300 computers.
 A program of modernizing its infrastructure and computerization of departments is being introduced.
 The construction of the first automated sorting complex began in the Lviv region.

 All procurements are carried out only through the ProZorro system which has resulted in considerable cost savings.
 The express delivery service has been restarted, and new services "Ukrposhta Standart" and "Ukrposhta SmartBox" have been launched.
 Ukrposhta received permission to make money transfers.